Kulbartsch/AStaticWebSiteGenerator/README.md

 Messages with severity in ASWSG-MESSAGE-FILTER will not be sent to *stderr*.

-## Formating
+## Formatting

-Description of the markup formating.
+Description of the markup formatting.

 You can use the mentioned variables to redefine the characters used for a formatting.